earth-mover/icechunk/spec/icechunk-spec.md

 - **Branches** are _mutable_ references to a snapshot.
   Repositories may have one or more branches.
   The default branch name is `main`.
-  Repositories must have a `main` branch.
+  Repositories must always have a `main` branch, which is used to detect the existence of a valid repository in a given path.
   After creation, branches may be updated to point to a different snapshot.
 - **Tags** are _immutable_ references to a snapshot.
   A repository may contain zero or more tags.